Skip to content

 • Bus Tour: Firefighter Adventure Tour (Southwest)

 NOTE: Details are still being finalized so itinerary may change slightly.
 Join us for a fun-filled day touring the Minneapolis Fire Department's Training Tower, Rosenbauer Motors, Inc.- the world’s largest manufacturer of custom fire trucks and a guided tour of the Hinkley Fire Museum.
 At the Minneapolis Fire Department’s training tower, you’ll get an up close look at where new recruits go through their academy training and where veteran firefighters hone their skills too.
 From EMS, high-angle, confined-space, roof and arial operations, see how firefighters train using real props to prepare for any type of emergency.
 You’ll also get a look at specific rigs and equipment not kept at fire houses.
 At Rosenbauer, learn how an order for a new fire apparatus is taken, the design and model process, and manufacturing.
 Did you know it can often take 2 years or more for a new fire engine and they cost upwards of a million dollars?
 Also, learn about how Rosenbauer is a leader in developing and producing electric fire trucks that Minnesota Departments are beginning to use.
 Creating firetrucks for all over the world, this gem of a factory is on our own backyard and you’ll get to see fire trucks in all stages from bare aluminum all the way to completed units.
 We'll visit The Great Hinkley Fire Monument and climb the Fire Tower at St. Croix State Park Price includes Motorcoach transportation, rolls on the bus, admission to all tours.
 Ages 10+.
 NOTE: Lunch is on your own in Hinkley.
 You can bring a bag lunch.
 There will also be a stop near Tobies Express and several fast food options.
 Our coach bus will leave from Southwest High School's Chowen Ave. parking lot located at 3414 W. 47th Street, Mpls, MN 55410 BOARD COACH BUS: 8:00 am BUS DEPARTS: 8:15 am APPROX. RETURN: 5:30 pm.
 If event is sold out, please add your names to the waitlist.
 We will let you know if tickets become available.
 Thank you!
+NOTE: After Sept.
+11th only transfer of registration to another guest.

 • Bus Tour: "Evil Twins" Gangster Tour - History of Crime in the Twin Cities w/ "Mickey Conforti" - Nov 8 (Southwest)

 Minneapolis and St. Paul are separated by a river and a world with a host of traits that make them distinct from one another.
 However, the twins have plenty in common when it comes to the unexpected history of crime that shaped both cities long before the dawn of the prohibition era.
 Ride along with gangster moll Marie Comforti on a bus tour that spans both sides of the river.
 You’ll learn how each city created covert criminal structures that shaped the culture and economy of the “evil twins” in the first half of the twentieth century.
 Includes lunch.
 Board Bus: 9:45 am Bus Departs: 10:00 am Bus Returns: @ 2:00 pm Meet bus at Ella Baker Elementary School - 1200 W 26th St, Minneapolis, MN 55405 Please enroll on the waitlist if the tour is full.
 We will contact you if a space becomes available.
+NOTE: After October 8th only transfer of registration to another guest.

 • Bus Tour: Exploring the Driftless Region w/ Dave Bredemus - Oct 8 (Southwest)